tylerm007/ontimize_yaml_view/readme.md

-# Ontimize Yaml editor
+ # Application Model (AME) editor
-The YAML editor was built using ApiLogicServer and Ontimize [see docs](https://apilogicserver.github.io/Docs/App-Custom-Ontimize-Overview/) - a local SQLite database is used to store the Ontimize created app_model.yaml files.
+The AME editor was built using ApiLogicServer and Ontimize [see docs](https://apilogicserver.github.io/Docs/App-Custom-Ontimize-Overview/) - a local SQL database is used to store the Ontimize created app_model.yaml files.
 The model was created using ApiLogicServer (app-create and app-build) feature to generate the complete application from the app_model.yaml file(s) created by ApiLogicServer/Ontimize.
-This editor can edit the yaml attributes, apply column templates and labels used in the Ontimize application generation.
+This editor can edit the model attributes, apply column templates and labels used in the yaml Ontimize application generation.
 ![](ui/templates/Home.png)
 ## Ontimize Seed
 The Ontimize application is loaded in ui/yaml directory.
 The react-admin is in the ui/admin directory.